Heterosis: Epigenetics

 An epigenetic contribution to heterosis has been established in plants, and it has also been reported in animals.
 MicroRNAs (miRNAs), discovered in 1993, are a class of non-coding small RNAs which repress the translation of messenger RNAs (mRNAs) or cause degradation of mRNAs.
 In hybrid plants, most miRNAs have non-additive expression (it might be higher or lower than the levels in the parents).
 This suggests that the small RNAs are involved in the growth, vigor and adaptation of hybrids.

 'Heterosis without hybridity' effects on plant size have been demonstrated in genetically isogenic F1 triploid (autopolyploid) plants, where paternal genome excess F1 triploids display positive heterosis, whereas maternal genome excess F1s display negative heterosis effects.
 Such findings demonstrate that heterosis effects, with a genome dosage-dependent epigenetic basis, can be generated in F1 offspring that are genetically isogenic (i.e. harbour no heterozygosity).
 It has been shown that hybrid vigor in an allopolyploid hybrid of two Arabidopsis species was due to epigenetic control in the upstream regions of two genes, which caused major downstream alteration in chlorophyll and starch accumulation.
-The mechanism involves acetylation and/or methylation of specific amino acids in histone H3, a protein closely associated with DNA, which can either activate or repress associated genes.
+The mechanism involves acetylation or methylation of specific amino acids in histone H3, a protein closely associated with DNA, which can either activate or repress associated genes.

 Specific mechanisms

 Major histocompatibility complex in animals

 One example of where particular genes may be important in vertebrate animals for heterosis is the major histocompatibility complex (MHC).
 Vertebrates inherit several copies of both MHC class I and MHC class II from each parent, which are used in antigen presentation as part of the adaptive immune system.
 Each different copy of the genes is able to bind and present a different set of potential peptides to T-lymphocytes.
 These genes are highly polymorphic throughout populations, but are more similar in smaller, more closely related populations.
 Breeding between more genetically distant individuals decreases the chance of inheriting two alleles that are the same or similar, allowing a more diverse range of peptides to be presented.
-This, therefore, gives a decreased chance that any particular pathogen will not be recognised, and means that more antigenic proteins on any pathogen are likely to be recognised, giving a greater range of T-cell activation, so a greater response.
+This, therefore, increases the chance that any particular pathogen will be recognised, and means that more antigenic proteins on any pathogen are likely to be recognised, giving a greater range of T-cell activation, so a greater response.
 This also means that the immunity acquired to the pathogen is against a greater range of antigens, meaning that the pathogen must mutate more before immunity is lost.
 Thus, hybrids are less likely to succumb to pathogenic disease and are more capable of fighting off infection.
 This may be the cause, though, of autoimmune diseases.